georgebsr/100-days-of-code-with-codecademy/README.md

 ## Queries Challenges
 Completed some SQL challenges on the codecademy platform.
 Pausing tomorrow in solidarity with the protest over the Tempi accident.

+# Day 43
+Pausing today because I will be in the protest over the Tempi accident.